Pirates Spring Training

 Take the Sunshine Skyway Bridge ($1.25 toll) to the 19 South exit.
 Continue on 41 South towards Bradenton/Sarasota until 17th Avenue West, where you turn right.
 The stadium is a short distance ahead.

-Cost: Varies, from $10 (Boys & Girls Club) to $4-$10 (neighborhood) to Free (curbside on 17 Ave.
+Cost: Varies, from $10 (stadium lot) to $5-$10 (neighborhood) to Free (curbside on 17 Ave.
 W just past the 5 St. W intersection and Rogers Garden Elementary School)

 Baseball has been played on the grounds of McKechnie Field since 1923, making it the granddaddy of spring training ballparks.
 Completely remodeled in 1993, the classically styled ballpark exudes charm, starting with its Spanish Mission-style exterior.
 The ballpark maintains its distinct look on the inside, where the main grandstand is split into three covered sections.
 Prior to 2008 there were no lights, but thanks to a $15 million grant from the state of Florida they were finally installed and McKechnie Field hosted its first ever night game on March 19, 2008.
 All games are played on the most lush coat of green grass that you'll ever see while the zany and green garmented Pirate Parrot mascot is seemingly omnipresent in the stands.
 Real birds are often frequent visitors too, as seagulls flock from the nearby coastal waterway to the grandstand in search of scraps near the end of games.
 During them breezes rustle the Pirates pennants and palm trees beyond the outfield fence.
 In 2013, a faux wood boardwalk was placed directly behind the outfield fence, adding bleachers (in left field) and a bar (in right-center) to the amenities mix.
 The $10 million spent on upgrades also rid the grandstand of its bucket-style seats, replacing them with the flip-up kind long found just about everywhere else.
 The Pirates' spring stadium had numerous names until 1962, when it was named after Bradenton's Bill McKechnie in honor of his induction that year into the Baseball Hall of Fame as a manager.
 Mr. McKechnie lead the Pirates to a World Series victory in 1925 and won 1,896 regular season games in his 25-year managerial career.